Batman and Robin (serial)

 New Adventures of Batman and Robin, the Boy Wonder, also known as simply Batman and Robin, is a 15-chapter serial released in 1949 by Columbia Pictures.
 It is a sequel to the 1943 serial Batman, although with different actors.
 Robert Lowery plays Batman, while Johnny Duncan plays Robin.
 Supporting actors include Jane Adams as Vicki Vale and veteran character actor Lyle Talbot as Commissioner Gordon.

-The serials were re-released as Video On Demand titles by RiffTrax, the alumni project of former Mystery Science Theater 3000 members Michael J. Nelson, Kevin Murphy and Bill Corbett.
+The serials were re-released as Video On Demand titles by RiffTrax, the alumni project of former Mystery Science Theater 3000 members Michael J. Nelson, Kevin Murphy, and Bill Corbett.
 As of September 2014, the entire serial has been released.
 Turner Classic Movies has broadcast the film serial from June to November 2015 and from October 2021 to January 2022 in a weekly half-hour slot on Saturday mornings.

 Plot

-The dynamic duo face off against the Wizard, a hooded villain with an electronic device that remotely controls vehicles and a compulsion to set challenges for Batman and Robin.
-The Wizard's identity remains a mystery to the caped crusaders until the end.
+The dynamic duo faces off against the Wizard, a hooded villain with an electronic device that remotely controls vehicles and a compulsion to set challenges for Batman and Robin.
+The Wizard's identity remains a mystery to the Caped Crusaders until the end.